 While she rang up another customer, the man made his move and nearly out the door while Vicky offered change to the paying guest, a box of Grade A Titanium Thread Injectors in hand.

-“Stop!”
-Vicky hit the alarm as she leapt over the counter to give chase.
-The cashiers stand armed itself and the store went into lock down mode.
+“Seriously?
+Stop!”
+Vicky jammed the alarm.
+The cashiers stand armed itself as the store went into lock down mode.